 has broke broke a while ago (yeah, I’ve been procrastinating finishing this post for a while) that Brian Michael Bendis — acclaimed for his runs on Ultimate Spider-Man, Daredevil and Alias, not so acclaimed for his work on Avengers, X-Men and Iron Man — will be writing exclusively for DC Comics, after years of writing for Marvel.
 This is a big surprise, to say the least, and is something I have… mixed opinions on.
 But before I list the projects I both think Bendis will be good for and those I think he may get anyway, I’m just going to preface this post with a warning when it comes to Bendis’ writing.

-Without further adieu, these are the projects I think Bendis will get, and what I want him to get.
+Without further adieu, these are the projects I think Bendis will get, and my opinions on his possible work on them.
 Continue reading “Predicting Brian Michael Bendis’ DC Comics”

 I think it can be safely said that 2016 was a good year for games.
 While it didn’t have the amazing highs of 2015, like The Witcher 3 or Arkham Knight or Fallout 4, it had more variety, and a more sustained output of good games.
 And while 2016 had three huge sandboxes, this year had a bit more diversity in its big releases.
 We had great narrative-driven games (I refuse to use the term ‘walking simulator’), quite a few innovative shooters, and even some big platformers.
 Anyway, enough babbling, here are my top 5 games of 2016 Continue reading “Top 5 Games of 2016”